Why Should Grey Squirrels be Controlled?

 Red Squirrels are the ONLY native squirrel living in the UK.
 Grey Squirrels are a non-native species introduced into the UK 120 years ago but unfortunately red and grey squirrels cannot live side by side.
 When grey squirrels enter a red squirrel area, the red squirrels will die out if there is no intervention to remove greys.

-Grey squirrels carry the squirrel pox virus which is harmless to them but causes death in red squirrels usually within 2 weeks.
+Grey squirrels carry the squirrel pox virus disease which is harmless to them but causes death in red squirrels usually within 2 weeks.

 On average, a grey squirrel weighs roughly twice as much as a red squirrel, and they live at roughly three times the density, meaning that overall greys eat 6-8 times more than reds, so out-competing them for food.
 This also means that greys have a much greater impact on the environment.